wilsonkw97/WeWarnYou/README.md

 <!-- Website Building -->
 ## Website Building
-We adopt the Django website framework to build up our web application, and use the <a href = "https://appseed.us/admin-dashboards/django-dashboard-volt">template</a> as part of our dashboard template
+We adopt the Django website framework to build up our web application, and use the <a href = "https://appseed.us/admin-dashboards/django-dashboard-volt">Django Volt Dashboard</a> as part of our dashboard template
 <!-- Website Building -->

 <!-- System Requirements -->